Saptaswa-Goswami/Industrial-Digital-Twin/README.md

 ### Kafka Topics

-The system uses four main Kafka topics:
+The system uses the following Kafka topics for communication between services:

-1. `machine-telemetry` - Raw sensor data from devices
+1. `machine-telemetry` - Raw sensor data from devices (produced by Device Simulator, consumed by Digital Twin)
-2. `machine-state-updates` - Updated machine states from digital twin
+2. `machine-state-updates` - Updated machine states from digital twin (produced by Digital Twin, consumed by Alert/Analytics)
-3. `anomaly-events` - Detected anomalies from digital twin
+3. `anomaly-events` - Detected anomalies from digital twin (produced by Digital Twin, consumed by Alert/Analytics)
-4. `alerts` - Generated alerts for further processing
+4. `alerts` - Generated alerts for further processing (produced by Alert/Analytics)
+5. `analytics-reports` - Analytics and performance metrics (produced by Alert/Analytics)

 ## Technology Stack